Evaluating Rewards for Question Generation Models: Experimental setup

 \section{Experimental setup}

-The task is to generate a natural language question, conditioned on a document and answer.
+The task is to generate a natural language question, conditioned on a document and the location of an answer within that document.
 For example, given the input document ``this paper investigates rewards for question generation" and answer ``question generation", the model should produce a question such as ``what is investigated in the paper?"